Professional Development

 PD2: Develop an online video recording portal for FL teachers to deliver archivable mentoring resources and create a searchable database of FL teacher experiences

 To address the need for developing just-in-time resources for FL teachers who may need encouragement, inspiration, and a sense of community, CULTR will institute a one-button, web-based recording platform for FL teachers anywhere in the nation to create a 1-3 minute video based on a series of discussion prompts and questions.
 These questions will cover broad personal experiences and meaningful topics that speak directly to the issues of affect that contribute to teacher attrition.
 Examples are: “How do I handle difficult discussions with a student/parent/administrator?”
 “What I would tell my first-year teaching self?”
 “How do I develop professional networks?”
 “What keeps me motivated to stay in the profession?”
 Also, these videos will be tagged and indexed for easy searching and research and made publicly available through the CULTR website as a resource for all language educators, pre-service teachers, and education researchers.
 This project seeks to directly counteract the critical emotional factors of language teacher attrition that were identified in the teacher retention research CULTR conducted during the 2014-2018 LRC cycle, namely burnout, frustration, a lack of agency, and isolation.
 This grassroots project creates content that is distinct from other resources that predominantly focus on classroom methodology.
-This project stands out for its focus on the lived experiences and voices of teachers concerning their emotional and mental wellbeing.
+This project stands out for its focus on the lived experiences and voices of teachers concerning their emotional and mental well-being.

 THRIVE provides a platform for all language educators to share their experiences.
 To stay up to date with this CULTR initiative, please visit the THRIVE videos page.

-PD4: DLI Conference/Georgia Dual Language Immersion Institute (GADII)
+PD3: Georgia Dual Language Immersion Institute (GADII)

 To stay up to date with this CULTR initiative, please visit the GADII page.